USS Callister: Analysis

 The episode is an homage to Star Trek.
 Using a similar set design to Star Trek, the episode has been compared to another parody of the show, the 1999 film Galaxy Quest.
 One reviewer described "USS Callister" as critical of sexism in Star Trek and its fandom, with another calling it "a cruel parody and even a misandrous attack", though Brooker says that "I don't want it to be seen that we're attacking fans of classic sci-fi".
 It has a similar storyline to short story "I Have No Mouth, and I Must Scream", which features characters held hostage and tortured by a supercomputer.
 Additionally, it evokes Toy Story.
-The procedurally-generated game Infinity in the episode is considered to be inspired by No Man's Sky, a video game released in August 2016.
-Brooker commented in October 2016 that "there's an idea for the second [Netflix] season that's sprung from a procedurally generated universe" while playing the game.
+The procedurally generated game Infinity in the episode is considered to be inspired by No Man's Sky, a video game released in August 2016.
+Brooker commented in October 2016 that "there's an idea for the second [Netflix] season that's sprung from a procedurally-generated universe" while playing the game.

 "USS Callister" has been called "the most cinematic episode to date" for the show, due to its use of vivid colours and a huge fictional landscape.
-Though the episode is dark at times and raises serious issues, it also has a perkier tone to previous Black Mirror episodes, containing one-line jokes and visual gags, and a happy ending relative to other episodes of the show.
+Though the episode is dark at times and raises serious issues, it also has a perkier tone than previous Black Mirror episodes, containing one-line jokes and visual gags, and a happy ending relative to other episodes of the show.
 Its plot twist is revealed slowly, a contrast to the "gut-punch" reveal of previous episodes.

 Main character Robert Daly has an unhappy life, where he does not receive credit for co-founding his company and is mocked by workplace colleagues.
-Traditionally, Daly would be the underdog character, and the story might focus on him getting revenge on Walton for stealing his credit, and for his colleagues' mistreatment of him.
-The classic plotline of a socially awkward man meeting a younger woman who appreciates his intelligence is utilised when Daly meets Cole.
+Traditionally, Daly would be the underdog character, and the story might focus on his getting revenge on Walton for stealing his credit, and for his colleagues' mistreatment of him.
+The classic plotline of a socially awkward man meeting a younger woman who appreciates his intelligence is utilised when Daly meets Nanette.
 As a result, viewers initially side with Daly, but instead of the pair falling in love, Daly's true nature is unmasked early.
 As the Captain of USS Callister, he abuses his position of power, forcing his crewmates to act as opposites of themselves, such as Walton going from Daly's superior to his underling.
 Similar to an internet bully, Daly does not seem to care about the pain he is inflicting on the virtual clones, treating them as action figures.